NetiSade/job-tracking/backend/README.md

-# Job Tracking Backend
+# Job Tracking Backend (TypeScript)

-Backend API for the Job Tracking application.
+Backend API for the Job Tracking application built with Node.js, Express, and TypeScript.

 ## Setup